Apply to be an Eagle Scout NASA Astrobiologist

 Logistics and payment for airfare, lodging, food (in some cases the Eagle will need to purchase on-site and be reimbursed), tuition, etc. will be coordinated by the National Eagle Scout Association.

-Dates for this approximately 10-day trip will be between July and late August and be decided by mutual availability.Click here to apply.
+Dates for this approximately 10-day trip will be mid June to July.Click here to apply.